|Previous Story: The Hand Of Fear||Next Story: The Face Of Evil|

 By early 1976 it was known that Elisabeth Sladen, who played Sarah Jane Smith, would be leaving Doctor Who in Season Fourteen's second serial.
-Producer Philip Hinchcliffe and script editor Robert Holmes turned to the creation of a new companion.
-Neither had a clear vision of what this character should be like, however, and they also had to contend with Tom Baker's desire that the Doctor not be accompanied by other regular characters at all.
-Baker thought that the Doctor should journey alone, talking to himself to advance and explain the plot, rather than to a companion.
-Hinchcliffe and Holmes finally acquiesced to Baker's lobbying and agreed not to introduce a permanent companion immediately after Sarah's departure in The Hand Of Fear.
-They felt that, if nothing else, writers could invent surrogate “companions” to assist the Doctor in each adventure.
+Producer Philip Hinchcliffe and script editor Robert Holmes turned their thoughts to the Doctor's next companion, but neither had a clear vision of what this character should be like.
+They also had to contend with Tom Baker's desire to portray a Doctor travelling alone, talking to himself to advance the narrative and explain the plot.
+Eventually, Hinchcliffe and Holmes agreed that a permanent companion would not be introduced immediately after Sarah's departure in The Hand Of Fear.
+They felt that, for a time, writers could invent one-off characters to assist the Doctor in each adventure.
 Holmes also thought that this approach would help convince Baker of the value of an ongoing companion.

-The Gallifreyan setting suggested to Hinchcliffe and Holmes that a suitable villain for the piece would be the Doctor's Time Lord archnemesis, the Master.
-The character had not been utilised since Frontier In Space in Season Ten.
-Although plans had been mooted for a final adventure the next year which would have killed the character off in a “blaze of glory”, actor Roger Delgado was killed in a car crash before it could be made, and the character had since lain dormant.
-By now, however, both Hinchcliffe and Holmes were contemplating leaving Doctor Who at the end of the season.
-Both felt that they had done as much with the show as they could, and were developing a more adult science-fiction programme called Lituvin 40 as their potential next assignment.
-As such, they decided to reintroduce the Master in a transitional state, so that the next production team would not be saddled with a version of the character that they might not like.
-Instead of the suave, silky Time Lord played by Delgado, the new Master would be a desperate, skeletal creature barely clinging to life.
+Indeed, the Gallifreyan setting suggested that the Master would be a suitable villain for Holmes' story, following an absence from Doctor Who since Frontier In Space in 1973.
+Although an adventure had been planned for 1974 in which the Master would have died in an act of apparent self-sacrifice, actor Roger Delgado was killed in a car crash before it could be made.
+But while Hinchcliffe and Holmes felt that sufficient time had now passed to resurrect the character, they were also contemplating leaving Doctor Who at the end of Season Fourteen.
+Both men felt that they had done as much with the show as they could, and were developing a more adult science-fiction programme called Lituvin 40 as a potential next project.
+As such, they decided to reintroduce the Master in a transitional state, so that their successors would not be saddled with a version of the character they might find unsuitable.
+Instead of the suave, silky Time Lord played by Delgado, the new Master would therefore be a desperate, skeletal creature barely clinging to life.

-Holmes was working on Serial 4P -- initially called “The Dangerous Assassin” and then The Deadly Assassin -- by April 1976, although he was formally commissioned on May 27th.
-Since the story was partly inspired by the conspiracy theories which had abounded after the deaths of American personalities such as President John F Kennedy and his brother Robert, Holmes included several subtle digs at the United States.
-The Time Lord organisation which had occasionally been seen to manipulate the Doctor in the past was christened the Celestial Intervention Agency, sharing its initials with the Central Intelligence Agency (often accused of being at the centre of various conspiracies).
-The Doctor's line about “vaporisation without representation” mocked a similar American slogan about taxation that was popular during the War of Independence.
+Holmes was working on his scripts -- initially called “The Dangerous Assassin” and then The Deadly Assassin -- by April 1976.
+Since the story was partly inspired by the conspiracy theories which had abounded after the deaths of American personalities such as President John F Kennedy, Holmes incorporated several digs at the United States.
+The Time Lord organisation which had occasionally been seen to manipulate the Doctor in recent years was christened the Celestial Intervention Agency, sharing its initials with the Central Intelligence Agency, which was often accused of being at the centre of various conspiracies.
+The Doctor's line about “vaporisation without representation” spoofed a similar American slogan about taxation, which had been popularised during the War of Independence.
 Meanwhile, Holmes' reimagining of Time Lord society established several hallmarks of Doctor Who mythology, including Rassilon, the Eye of Harmony, the Matrix, the Prydonian chapter, artron energy, and the notion that Time Lords could regenerate only twelve times.

-Eager to take Doctor Who into virgin territory, Hinchcliffe had requested that Holmes write one episode of The Deadly Assassin as a surrealist nightmare, to be captured entirely on film.
-This inspired the extended duel between the Doctor and Chancellor Goth within the confines of the Matrix, which formed the lion's share of the third installment and consumed the entirety of the serial's location filming.
-This began at Betchworth Quarry in Betchworth, Surrey, where material on the plains and in the wasteland was completed from July 26th to 28th.
+Eager to take Doctor Who into unexplored territory, Hinchcliffe requested that Holmes write part of The Deadly Assassin as a surrealist nightmare, to be captured entirely on film.
+This inspired the extended duel between the Doctor and Chancellor Goth within the confines of the Matrix, which formed the lion's share of Episode Three.
+It also consumed the entirety of the serial's location filming, which began at Betchworth Quarry in Betchworth, Surrey.
+Material on the plains and in the wasteland was completed there from July 26th to 28th.

-On the last day, cast and crew moved to the Royal Alexandra and Albert School in Merstham, Surrey.
-Sequences in the jungle environment were recorded there through the 30th.
+Later on the 28th, cast and crew moved to the Royal Alexandra and Albert School in Merstham, Surrey.
+Sequences in the jungle environment were recorded there through July 30th.
 Because the pond water was too murky, the shot of Goth trying to drown the Doctor was actually performed in the school's swimming pool.
-Work on July 30th concluded with the scene of the biplane attack, captured at Wycombe Air Park in High Wycombe, Buckinghamshire.
+Work on the 30th concluded with the biplane attack, captured at Wycombe Air Park in High Wycombe, Buckinghamshire.
 This locale was a late substitution for the planned venue, the Redhill Aerodrome in Redhill, Surrey.
 The sequence itself was an homage to the classic scene in the 1959 Alfred Hitchcock thriller North By Northwest, in which bullets fired from a crop duster rained down on Cary Grant's character.

-The first studio session for The Deadly Assassin took place from August 15th to 17th in BBC Television Centre Studio 3.
-For the role of the Master, Maloney had cast Peter Pratt, a skilled voice artiste and opera performer who had been a friend of Delgado's.
-Pratt's other television credits included Z Cars and Play For Today; this would be his only Doctor Who appearance prior to his death on January 11th, 1995.
-The first studio block principally dealt with episodes one and two, beginning with scenes in the TARDIS, the museum, and the cloisters on August 15th.
-The next day took in material in the chancellery, the lift and the Panopticon, including the climactic fight in part four.
-The 17th involved the completion of the remaining Panopticon scenes, as well as those in the service gallery and the records room.
+The first studio session for The Deadly Assassin took place from August 15th to 17th at BBC Television Centre Studio 3 in White City, London.
+Maloney principally dealt with Episodes One and Two, beginning with scenes in the TARDIS, the museum and the cloisters on the 15th.
+The next day took in material in the chancellery, the lift and the Panopticon, including the climactic fight in Episode Four.
+On the 17th, the remaining Panopticon sequences were completed, alongside those in the service gallery and the records room.

-The second studio session was originally scheduled for August 30th and 31st, but was shifted to the 1st and 2nd of September.
-It was held in TC8, and was largely devoted to episodes three and four.
-September 1st saw the recording of the remaining records room material, as well as sequences set in the detention cell (from episode two) and the Master's sanctuary, which included scenes from the first two installments.
-The final studio day saw recording on the sets for the chancellery, the vault, the chimney, and the museum, the latter including a remount of the arrival of the TARDIS for part one.
+The second studio block was originally scheduled for August 30th and 31st, but was ultimately shifted to September 1st and 2nd.
+It was held in TC8, and was largely devoted to Episodes Three and Four.
+The first day saw the recording of the remaining records room material, as well as sequences set in the detention cell (from Episode Two) and the Master's sanctuary, some of which hailed from the first two installments.
+Taping on the final day included material in the chancellery, the vault, the chimney and the museum; the latter included a remount of the arrival of the TARDIS for Episode One.